 Outside of work Ken enjoys a variety of activities with friends and family, including fishing, camping, hiking, backpacking, cooking and motorcycle riding.
 He builds computers as a hobby and currently has 50+ systems in the homes of friends, relatives and neighbors.

-Krysta Thornton has nearly 10 years of work experience in the intersection environmental health and communications.
-She has worked for diverse public health and environmental nonprofit organizations around the country.
-She has a passion for transparent environmental health communication that is accessible to everyone regardless of educational background.
+Krysta Thornton has over 10 years of work experience in the intersection environmental health and communications.
+She has worked for diverse public health, environmental nonprofit organizations, and tribal nations around the country.
+She has a passion for transparent science communication that is accessible to everyone regardless of educational background.
 She has a strong background in content strategy, information architecture, environmental health, community organizing, and advocacy.
 In 2017, her team was the recipient of a HUD award – one of only four recipients across the country.

 Prior to PPRC, Brittney worked for an environmental consulting firm, training crews and monitoring public utilities projects for compliance with air, waste and stormwater regulations.
 She also conducted several seasons of bird surveys.
 She holds a B.S. in Conservation and Resource Studies from U.C.
 Berkeley.

 Clayton is an award-winning clean water industry professional with over 21 years of pollution control and water treatment experience and helped start the Regional Preferred Pumper Program.
 He was the SC Manager at CWS for 30 years, and retired in October, 2017.
 His current role is board chair for the Pacific Northwest Source Control Training Association.
 He demonstrates innovative leadership, team building and coaching skills with the ability to motivate staff incorporating holistic and collaborative communication.
 Clayton has proven program and project management skills with demonstrated capacity to drive projects to successful completion.
 He is responsible for numerous process improvements resulting in significant resource and capital savings and is active in several industry associations.